+- avoid using oil based lube

-- use a new one every time - take care to put it on and take it off correctly
+- use a new one every time

+- take care to put it on and take it off correctly

 - Condoms are the only form of contraception which also reduce the risk of STIs. - Condoms are effective if used properly every time you have sex.
-But they are not as effective at preventing pregnancy as methods such as the implant or the Pill. - They can be used at the same time as another type of contraception such as the implant or the Pill, although the male (external) condom shouldn't be used at the same time as female (internal) condoms and you should never use two male (external) condoms at once! - They're cheap, small and easy to carry. - You don't have to see a doctor to get them.
+But they are not as effective at preventing pregnancy as methods such as the implant or the Pill. - They can be used at the same time as another type of contraception such as the implant or the Pill, although the external (male) condom shouldn't be used at the same time as internal (female) condoms and you should never use two external condoms at once! - They're cheap, small and easy to carry. - You don't have to see a doctor to get them.